 This summer, the Montpellier Health Tutoring Association (ATSM) published a guide for international students.
-Available via a link provided at the bottom of this article, the guide covers many key points about settling in France, as well as plenty of advice that can be helpful when pursuing a degree in the health sciences.
+Available via a link provided at the bottom of this article, this guide covers many essential points about settling in France, as well as plenty of advice that may prove useful when pursuing a degree in health sciences.

 Moving to a foreign country is never easy, especially when you’re unfamiliar with the various procedures and the assistance available to you.
 This guide is therefore intended to provide information to help international students get off to a good start this year.

-Furthermore, since health-related programs are particularly demanding, it goes without saying that a comfortable living environment makes life easier for anyone pursuing these fields, especially since many of our health-related students in Montpellier have completed part of their high school or college education outside of France.
+Furthermore, since health-related programs are particularly demanding, it goes without saying that a good learning environment makes things easier for anyone pursuing these fields, especially given that many of our health-related students in Montpellier have completed part of their high school or college education outside of France.

-While the International Student Guide is intended to be comprehensive, the Vice President for Health, Social Affairs, and Student Support (VP SSA) at ATSM is available to answer any questions regarding the guide via email at: vpssa.atsm@gmail.com
+The International Student Guide is intended to be comprehensive; however, the Vice President for Health, Social Services, and Student Support (VP SSA) at ATSM is available to answer any questions regarding the guide via email at vpssa.atsm@gmail.com

 This guide consists of several sections: